ucd-cws/nitrates-cv/README.md

 | Actual Runoff                                                                                             | Nrunoff_actual  |
 | Potential Groundwater Loading from Septic Systems                                                         | Nseptic         |

+# STOTEN Data
+In the folder `STOTEN_data`, this repository includes the data obtained from https://www.sciencebase.gov/catalog/item/58c1d920e4b014cc3a3d3b63.
+The data were retrieved on 7/6/2018 and processed from the original text/ascii files into geotiffs and cloud-optimized geotiffs.
+Metadata and projection information were copied to each raster from master files.

+Folders:
+* raw: includes the original data, copied metadata, copied projections, and generated geotiffs.
+Also includes processing scripts
+* cogt: includes [cloud-optimized geotiffs](http://www.cogeo.org/) and metadata.

 # Citations
 Reports for all data can be found at http://groundwaternitrate.ucdavis.edu